 The drink, which lends itself beautifully to batching and bottling (Lee sold them out of a vending machine at his Greenwich Village bar Existing Conditions), requires advance preparation, but is otherwise dead simple.
 Here’s how you make it:

-Infuse the rum by combining one ounce of freshly popped popcorn per 750 milliliters of rum in a nonreactive container and let sit at room temperature for one hour.
+Infuse the rum by combining one ounce of freshly popped corn per 750 milliliters of rum in a nonreactive container and let sit at room temperature for one hour.
 Strain to remove the solids, then add one ounce of clarified butter per 750 milliliters of rum, cover, and let sit for 24 hours at room temperature.
 Freeze the liquid for four additional hours to solidify the butter, then fine-strain and bottle.
 To make the cocktail, combine both ingredients in a chilled cocktail glass filled with ice cubes.

 The impression of taking a big swig of soda while your mouth is still full of movie theater popcorn is so pronounced that you may instinctively start trying to pick kernels out of your teeth!
 If you can’t get Flor de Caña, another smooth silver rum like Planteray 3 Stars would work just fine here as well.
 Finally, while I suppose you *could* use something other than Mexican Coke made with real cane sugar in this drink, I don’t know why you would.